tpfk7/Portfolio-1-Project-Submission/README.md

 - I would like to thank the [Chris Quinn](https://ie.linkedin.com/in/c-quinn?trk=people-guest_people_search-card) for their support with masterclasses.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; and to help with general questions.
-- I would like to thank my spouse/partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.